JimvandeVen/meesterproef-1819/articles/article2.md

 ```

 You can see that through the twit package I was able to create a stream with the twitter API by using `let stream = T.stream('statuses/filter', { track: '#brexit', language: 'en', tweet_mode: "extended" })`.
 Then using socket like syntax you can call `stream.on`.
-This means everytime a new tweet gets sent, that includes the thing you `track`, something will happen.
+This means every time a new tweet gets sent, that includes the thing you `track`, something will happen.
 In this case `streamHandler(stream)` gets called.

 In the `streamHandler` function i call `io.to('proBrexit').emit('autoFeed', tweet);`.
 This means the tweet gets sent to the `proBrexit` room.
-The only thing you have to do then is to create a listner in the client js that does something when `autoFeed` gets emited.
+The only thing you have to do then is to create a listener in the client js that does something when `autoFeed` gets emitted.
 Like so:

 ```js